taubman33/django-rest/readme.md

 ## JSON Responses in Django (15 min / 0:25)

 Using Django's built-in `JsonResponse`, we can send dictionaries or lists as JSON objects in Django without installing any libraries.
-It will even generate an administrator interface for you to interact with your API in the browser - so no need to use Postman!

 For example: